ItemConsulting/xp-highlight/README.md

 ### Installation

- 1. Install the application trough the Applications-app in Enonic XP 7.x.
+ 1. Install the application through the Applications-app in Enonic XP 7.x.
  2. Add the "Code Highlighting Macro"-application to your site.
  3. You can optionally configure which code highlighting style you want to use in the site config.
 It should be the name of one of the [included css-files in highlight.js](https://github.com/highlightjs/highlight.js/tree/master/src/styles) (e.g `github.css`).